dchudz/dchudz.github.io/_posts/2018-02-9-first-parent.md

 725034c David Chudzicki Sat Feb 10 14:21:23 2018 -0500  first commit on master
 ```

+Which is the "first" and which is the "second" parent of a merge?
+If you're on branch `some-branch` and say `git merge some-other branch`, then the *first* parent is the latest commit on `some-branch` and the *second* is the latest commit on `some-other-branch`.

 You can also use `--first-parent` with other git commands, like `blame` and `rev-list`.
 By default we see the two individual commits in the file introduced by the merge:

 ```